JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 Non-`final` Kotlin classes inheriting Swift/Objective-C types aren't supported yet, so it is not possible to declare a complex class hierarchy inheriting Swift/Objective-C types.

 Normal methods can be overridden using the `override` Kotlin keyword.
-In this case the overriding method must have the same parameter names as the overridden one.
+In this case, the overriding method must have the same parameter names as the overridden one.

 Sometimes it is required to override initializers, e.g. when subclassing `UIViewController`.